top of page

 From a young age, I listened closely—not just to the rules or the scores, but to the stories behind the players.
 I was drawn to the ones who were underestimated.
 The overlooked.
 The ones who had something to prove.
 Maybe, as the youngest child, I understood that feeling.
 Maybe I had something to prove, too.

 All these years later, my 21-year-old son and I share a love of basketball.
 He knows every stat, box score, and advanced metric.
-I share the players’ backstories—where they come from, what shaped them, what they’re carrying onto the court.
-He introduced me to Kenny Beecham—first through Small Ball on YouTube, then through Numbers on the Board.
+I share the players’ backstories—where they come from, what shaped them, what stories they bring onto the court.
+He introduced me to Kenny Beecham—first through Small Ball on YouTube, then through the podcast Numbers on the Board.

-What struck me most wasn’t just his basketball IQ, but how clearly he translated it.
+What struck me most wasn’t just his basketball IQ, but how clearly he translated it, and with such a clear love of the game.
 He made complex strategy feel accessible without dumbing it down.
 He was sharp and funny, yes—but also disciplined in his thinking.
-He reminded me of the broadcasters I grew up listening to—the ones my dad admired—except he was building it all himself, in his own space, without a production team behind him.
+He reminded me of the broadcasters I grew up listening to—those friends of my dad who were considered legends in their time - except Kenny was building these insightful shows himself, in his own space, without a production team behind him.

-And then, one day, in the middle of talking about basketball, Kenny did something that mattered far beyond the game.
+And then, one day, in the middle of a NOB, Kenny did something that mattered far beyond the game.
 He mentioned his anxiety.

 As a therapist, I noticed.